 You might want to consider these 5 simple tips that might make your team and your customers happier, and improve sales performance as a result.

-According to the Huffington Post, vacation time reduces stress, helps your heart stay healthy, improves your mental health and improves your relationship.
+According to the Huffington Post, vacation time reduces stress, helps your heart stay healthy, improves your mental health and improves your relationship – check out.
 But you know it already – uninterrupted vacation time always helps you get back on top of your game.

 Don’t abandon long-term plans and responsibilities to your clients that you can’t pull out of.
 But if work during holidays is not necessary for the survival of your company, cut everyone (including yourself) some slack, kick back and focus on the good times during holidays.
 Or simply automate things that you usually do manually for sales (check tip # 3 for more details – it’s the simplest way).